mjdamgaard/Notes/Physics/QED/README.md

 *\[I have just (d.
-25.11.23) realized that the free energy might be infinite for the $\varepsilon$-almost eigenstates, so it is not quite so simple after all... ...Oh, never mind: For any $\psi \in$ Dom($\hat H$) with an infinite free energy, we can just find a $\psi + \phi$ that does not have an infinite free energy, where $\phi$'s norm can be much smaller than $\varepsilon$.\]
+25.11.23) realized that the free energy might be infinite for the $\varepsilon$-almost eigenstates, so it is not quite so simple after all... ...Oh, never mind: For any $\psi \in$ Dom($\hat H$) with an infinite free energy, we can just find a $\psi + \phi$ that does not have an infinite free energy, where $\phi$'s norm can be much smaller than $\varepsilon$.\] *\[Okay, I think we still need to solve this Task 2, since we need to argue that the Hamiltonian retains its Lorentz-covariance after the
+Dirac sea reinterpretation.
+Luckily, however, I think I have just found a solution.
+The idea is to first make a cutoff for all final states, and then afterwards make an ultraviolet cutoff on $k$.
+I think this works. :) \]

 <!--
 Let me just mention here that if one could show that all $\varepsilon$-almost eigenstates decreases faster than a certain polynomial